shimonpi/AppliedCFD_Tutorials/Tutorial_3/README.md

 ## Turbulence Models

 Turbulence models are essential for simulating turbulent flows because they allow us to approximate the effects of turbulence without resolving every small eddy and fluctuation, which would be computationally prohibitive.
 Various turbulence models have been developed to close the RANS equations by providing expressions for the Reynolds stresses.
-Among these models, the k-$`\epsilon`$ and k-$`\omega`$ models are the most commonly used.
+Among these models, the $`k-\epsilon`$ and $`k-\omega`$ models are the most commonly used.

 ### k-epsilon model

-The k-$`\epsilon`$ model solves two transport equations for the turbulent kinetic energy ($`k`$) and its dissipation rate ($`\epsilon`$).
+The $`k-\epsilon`$ model solves two transport equations for the turbulent kinetic energy ($`k`$) and its dissipation rate ($`\epsilon`$).
 It is robust, computationally efficient, and widely used in industrial applications due to its simplicity and reasonable accuracy for many flows.
 However, it assumes isotropy of turbulence, which makes it less accurate in flows with strong directional influences, strong pressure gradients or complex geometries.

 The turbulent kinetic energy is given as: